graciellehigino/ms_range_interactions/manuscript.md

 predictions of where a species may be found across large spatial scales (e.g., continental and global).

+It has been demonstrated that the agreement between range maps and point data varies geographically [@Hurlbert2007SpeRic; @Hurlbert2005DisRan;
+@Ficetola2014EvaRob].
+Adding ecological interaction data to this comparison might help to elucidate where these (dis)agreements are more likely to be true and which dataset better represent the actual distribution of species.
 In this context, we elaborate a method that allows us to refine distribution data (more precisely range maps) based on interaction data, considering the basic assumption that predators can only be present in regions where they are connected to at least one herbivore - and thus indirectly connected to primary